spamegg1/reviews/README.md

 The database world is a mess.
 So many different query languages and syntaxes out there.
 RA, XPath, XSLT, XML, XQuery, SQL, JSON, OLAP... oh my god.
 The software side of these was also a huge pain.
 Had to install so many different programs buried out there on the internet.
 [DBeaver](https://dbeaver.io/) is free and really excellent to run SQLite, MySQL, PostGreSQL on your local machine (although you'll have to track down some Stackoverflow answers to get them installed and working properly on your PC).
 I also had to install [BaseX](https://basex.org/) and [Saxon](https://www.saxonica.com/welcome/welcome.xml).
 Processing RA was even more difficult, I think I just used an online tool for that.
 There were also some tools pre-installed on my Linux system to process some of the other formats.

 You will write TONS AND TONS of queries.
 Some of the exercises are quite hard!
 Mainly because query languages are so unexpressive, while these hard exercises are asking you to do things in a more general-purpose-programming-language kind of way.
 You will get sick and tired of these queries.
 Some of the mini-courses don't have any exercises, they are just over in half an hour or so.
+Some courses have multiple choice quizzes and exams.
+They let you try as many times as you want.

 /*Spam's recommendation:*/ Don't take it, even when it comes back online on edX.
 I think this (writing hundreds and thousands of query exercises) is the wrong way to learn databases.
 Learn it by doing a web project instead.